Daybreak:Volume 1 Chapter 3

 "As I have said, it is below proper nobility."

-"Then, how do you enforce the loyalty of normal familiars?"
+"Then, how do you enforce the loyalty of familiars?"

 "While the summoning compels the familiar to go through the ceremony, familiar bonds do not rely on compulsion magic.
 Instead, it links two beings through the arcane conduit.
-Obedience is achieved through a contest of will, which is why familiars are usually a good measurement of the master's capabilities."
+Obedience is achieved through a contest of will.
+It is why familiars are usually a good measure of the master's strength of character and mind."

 "The last function of a normal familiar bond is auto-translation magic for both the master and familiar, so they may understand each other."